How Do I File for Divorce in Kentucky?

 After you file the paperwork, you'll need to provide notice to your spouse of the divorce by "serving" (delivering) copies of what was filed with the court.
 You can't serve your spouse yourself; you must have someone who's at least 18 years of age and not a party to the case do it.

 In Kentucky, you can hire a sheriff or process server to personally deliver the documents to your spouse.
-(Ky.
-R. Civ.
-Pro.
-4.04 (2022).)
 You can also have the clerk mail the documents via registered U.S. mail, return receipt requested.
 (Ky.
-R. Civ.
-Pro.
-4.01 (2022).)
+Rules Civ.
+Proc., rules 4.01, 4.04 (2023).)

-If you don't know where your spouse is, you can request the court clerk issue a "warning order"—a request that a court-appointed attorney attempt to locate your spouse.
-The warning order attorney must, within 50 days, report back to the court about the results of attempts to locate the spouse.
-The court can proceed with the divorce after the warning order attorney enters a report.
+If you don't know where your spouse is, you can ask the court clerk to issue a "warning order"—a request that a court-appointed attorney try to locate your spouse.
+After the attorney reports back to the court about the search, the divorce may proceed.
 (Ky.
-R. Civ.
-Pro.
-4.07 (2022).)
+Rules Civ.
+Proc., rules 4.06, 4.07 (2023).)

 Getting Help Filing Your Kentucky Divorce